-• Connection Request Authentication: Select this check box to enable authentication for the connection request.

-- Username/Password: Enter the username/password for the ACS server to log in to the router. - Path: Enter the path for the ACS server to log in to the router. - Port: Enter the port that connects to the ACS server. - URL: Enter the URL that connects to the ACS server. - Get RPC Methods: Click to get the methods to support CWMP.
+- Display SOAP messages on serial console: Enable or disable this function. - Connection Request Authentication: Select this check box to enable authentication for the connection request. - Username/Password: Enter the username/password for the ACS server to log in to the router. - Path: Enter the path for the ACS server to log in to the router. - Port: Enter the port that connects to the ACS server. - URL: Enter the URL that connects to the ACS server. - Simple Traversal of UDP over NATs: Select this check box to enable STUN for the connection request and set the STUN maximum and minimum keep alive period, server address and port. - Get RPC Methods: Click to get the methods to support CWMP.